 Complaints related to policies, procedures, editorial content, and actions of the editorial staff:

 The procedure to make a complaint is easy.
 The complaint can be made by writing an email.
 Ideally, the complaint should be made to the person with whom the complainant is in regular contact for the matter being complained about.
 If due for any reason it is not appropriate or possible to complain to the contact person, please email: [email protected] to send complaints.

 All complaints will be acknowledged within three working days.

 For all matters related to the policies, procedures, editorial content, and actions of the editorial staff, the decision of the Editor-in-Chief will be final.
 If the Editor-in-Chief is unavailable for any reason, the complaint will be referred to the Executive Editor of EASL.

 Complaint Resolution: All efforts will be made to resolve the complaint as quickly as possible.
-In some cases, delay in complaint resolution may occur if a response from any third person or organization is required.
+In some cases, a delay in complaint resolution may occur if a response from any third person or organization is required.
 Until the complaint is resolved, a complaint resolution update will be provided to the complainant, every two weeks, until the complaint is finally resolved.

 Conflicts of Interest Policy: Transparency and objectivity in research are essential for EASL.
 These principles are strictly followed in our peer review process and decision for publication.
-Manuscript submissions are assigned to reviewers in an effort to minimize potential conflicts of interest.
-The following relationships between reviewers and authors are considered conflicts and are avoided: Current colleagues, recent colleagues, recent co-authors, and doctoral students for which editor served as their committee chair.
+Manuscript submissions are assigned to reviewers to minimize potential conflicts of interest.
+The following relationships between reviewers and authors are considered conflicts and are avoided: Current colleagues, recent colleagues, recent co-authors, and doctoral students for which the editor served as their committee chair.
 After papers are assigned, individual reviewers are required to inform the editor-in-chief of any conflicts mentioned in the list above and any other conflicts that may exist.